 Heads Up notifications have been a part of Android ever since Android 5.0 Lollipop.
 Prior to these Android had something called a notification ticker.
 Heads up notification replaces the notification ticker on newer versions of Android.
 But these heads-up notifications have a habit of popping out on the wrong occasions quite often.
 Say you’re mirroring your Android’s screen on a TV or larger screen and somebody sends you an embarrassing text.
 That’d be embarrassing.
 It would’ve been ideal if Android also provided a quick toggle to disable heads-up notifications, something most custom ROMs offer.

 Many OEMs too include the ability to turn off heads-up notifications on their phones, but it is usually not a global solution, rather an app by app one.
 Disabling heads-up notifications is something many people want which is why there is an app that does that.
-The app which is called Heads off has received somewhere between 100,000 to 500,000 downloads.
+The app which is called Heads up off has received somewhere between 100,000 to 500,000 downloads.
 You can try it if you don’t consider yourself exactly tech-savvy.
 Keep in mind though that the app requires running a background service which merely blocks the notifications, not disables them.
 This will probably result in extra battery consumption.

 A more efficient way would be to use ADB to disable heads-up notifications entirely.
 The downside is that this method is not as flexible.
 If you don’t necessarily hate heads-up notifications but would rather like to disable them only for some time and often, this is not your solution.